Have you ever wondered what to do in London in 24 hours? Read on and find out about the best places to go and the best things to do.

-Without exaggeration, the Tower Bridge is one of London’s most beautiful bridges.
+The Tower Bridge is one of London’s most beautiful bridges.
 It’s also one of the most photographed bridges in the world.
-Walking across the Tower Bridge with its two Gothic Revival bridge towers can easily become the highlight of your day excursions in London.
+Walking across the Tower Bridge with its two Gothic Revival bridge towers can easily become the highlight of your first day excursions in London.

 But don’t stop just here.
 Get inside the marvelous structure, visit its engine room, and learn about its history.
-Moreover, make sure to observe river traffic from bridge walkway – famous for its glass floor – set some 131 feet above the river.
+Moreover, make sure to observe river traffic from the Bridge Walkway (famous for its glass floor), set some 131 feet above the river.

-Unfortunately, with only 24 hours to explore London, you can see only one or two of these landmarks.
-Yet by taking a sightseeing boat tour or a leisurely stroll along the river banks you can have a good overview of this popular area.
+TIP: Unfortunately, with only 24 hours to explore London, you can see one or two of these sites.
+Increase your observation area by taking a sightseeing boat tour or a leisurely stroll along the river banks.

 For a spectacular view of the city, head to the Shard.
-This glass skyscraper is nested a few minutes away from the London Bridge.
-The peculiar structure towering over other buildings in the area raises a lot of interest.
+This glass skyscraper is nestled a few-minute walk from the London Bridge.
+The peculiar structure towers over all other buildings in the area and raises a lot of interest.

-But the 72nd floor of the tallest building in Western Europe always steals the show with the panoramic vistas of the capital of the United Kingdom that extend for more than 40 miles.
-Yet if a cloudy day in London spoils this experience, you’re more than welcome to come back for free.
+The most alluring part of the tallest building in Western Europe is its 72nd floor.
+The place offers panoramic views of the capital of the United Kingdom that extend for more than 40 miles.
+If a cloudy day spoils this unique London experience, you’re welcome to come back for free.

 Final Thoughts on Your First 24 Hours in London

 Visiting all these landmarks of London in 24 hours is quite an accomplishment.
-Now you can hop off your tour bus or stay for another round of the top attractions of the city.
+Now you can hop off your tour bus or stay for another round of the city’s top attractions.